 What About Zero Tolerance?

-It’s probably much worse than that: I likely pass on 99 percent of the ZT stories I see in the news.
-In other words, I probably could find and write up a zero tolerance story just about every week — but don’t.
-These days, I only include them in the mix when I find they’re illustrative of a point.
+I likely pass on 99 percent of the ZT stories that come up in my research.
+I probably could include a zero tolerance story just about every week — but don’t.
+These days, they’re only included in the mix when they’re illustrative of a point.